Who Organises a Survey When Buying a House?

 - Condition Report (Level 1) - The Home Condition Report provides a basic overview of a property’s condition and the main risks it might contain.
 It's the cheapest level available and uses a standardised format to help keep the cost down.
 The Condition Report is suitable for modern, conventional homes which are in fairly good condition.
 It does not include a valuation, but this can sometimes be added as a further service.

 - Homebuyers Survey (Level 2) - The Homebuyers Survey is perhaps the most common and is intended for fairly modern, conventional properties which are mostly in reasonable repair.
 It will highlight any major damage or risks and will advise if any future repairs might be needed.
 This report also uses a standard reporting format and will tend to focus on key risks and concerns.
 The Homebuyers Survey report usually includes a market valuation and an insurance valuation but can be provided without these if you prefer.

 - Building Survey (Level 3) - This is the most detailed and expensive type of survey.
 It’s intended for builders which are older, unusual, in poor condition or have been significantly altered.
 It will describe the type of construction and any key concerns or structural issues and should give advice for any future maintenance and repairs.
 It does not include a valuation, but this can often be added as a further service if required.

 Who Pays for the Survey When Buying a House?

 Whoever is organising the survey is usually the one who pays for it.
-Never be afraid to shop around and compare surveyors, as it can often reduce your surveying costs and help you find a surveyor who you're happy is right for the level of survey you want.
-To help you in your search, you can receive instant quotes with Compare My Move, connecting you with to 5 professional RICS chartered surveyors immediately.
+Never be afraid to shop around and compare surveyors, as it can often reduce your surveying costs and help you find a surveyor who is right for the level of survey you want.
+To help you in your search, you can receive instant quotes with Compare My Move, connecting you with up to 5 professional RICS chartered surveyors.

 Organising a Property Survey in Scotland